-Known in India and used by stressed people while western cultures 'manage' their stress today, according to Ayurvedic medicine, stress is an internal imbalance.
-Stress does not arise from the outside, but is a reaction to the external circumstances.
-Instead of 'managing' stress, the Ayurveda approach is not to let stress arise, whatever the external circumstances.
-The decisive factor is the reaction to external circumstances.
+Stress doesn't come from outside, but is a reaction to external circumstances.
+Instead of 'managing' stress, the Ayurveda approach is not to allow stress to arise, whatever the external circumstances.
+The decisive factor here is the reaction to external circumstances.

-The Arjuna Churna herbal powder has a taste (rasa) and is therefore astringent and bitter.
-The energetic property (virya) of Arjuna is cooling.
-After digestion (Vipaka), the Arnuna Churna has a slightly laxative effect and balances Kapha and Pitta.
-With excessive use, Arjuna can increase the Vata energy.
+The Arjuna Churna Herbal powder has a taste (rasa) and is therefore astringent and bitter.
+The energetic quality (virya) of Arjuna is cooling.
+After digestion (vipaka) this works Arjuna Churna slightly laxative and balances Kapha and Pitta.
+When used excessively, Arjuna can increase Vata energy.

-From the point of view of mythology it was Arjuna one of the five brothers who fought for a good cause.
-He received the Bhagavad Gita from Lord Krishna, one of the central scriptures of Hinduism that has the form of a spiritual poem.
+From the point of view of mythology was Arjuna one of the five brothers who fought for a good cause.
+He received the Bhagavad Gita from Lord Krishna, one of the central scriptures of Hinduism that takes the form of a spiritual poem.

 This brother Arjuna was a protector.
-So should the whitish bark of the Arjuna tree protect people.
+The whitish bark of the Arjuna Baumes protect people.

-Most Ayurvedic plants and bark, like Arjuna Churna, taste quite bitter.
-Therefore Acharya Vagbhatta boiled arjuna bark in milk as early as the 7th century.
+Most Ayurvedic plants and barks taste quite bitter, as does Arjuna Churna.
+Therefore, as early as the 7th century, Acharya Vagbhatta boiled Arjuna's bark in milk.
 The preparation with milk improves the taste and serves as a binding medium.

-According to traditional Ayurveda teaching, 1 teaspoon of Arjuna Churna is macerated in 150ml of water overnight (soaking) This creates a cold extract from the water and the bark powder, to which milk is added the next day.
-Then the milky extract is simmered over a small fire until the liquid has been reduced by half.
+According to traditional Ayurveda teachings, 1 teaspoon of Arjuna Churna is macerated (soaked) in 150ml of water overnight.
+This creates a cold extract from the water and the bark powder, to which milk is added the next day.
+The milky extract is then simmered over a low fire until the liquid has reduced by half.

-The modern preparation suggestions take into account that often little time and work are planned for the preparation and one part of Arjuna Churna with 8 parts of milk (or plant milk) and 32 parts of water is simmered and reduced over a low flame.
+The modern preparation suggestions take into account that little time and work is often planned for the preparation and that one part Arjuna Churna with 8 parts milk (or plant milk) and 32 parts water is simmered and reduced over a low flame.
 The extract is then filtered through a cotton cloth and enjoyed warm.

-Some people sweeten Arjuna Churna with agave syrup or Ayurvedic sugar.
+Some people sweeten Arjuna Churna with agave nectar or ayurvedischem Zucker.